-Brief Description: The VR4Ed Coding Program is a cutting-edge computer science education program crafted specifically for Idaho middle and high schools.
+The VR4Ed Coding Program is a cutting-edge computer science education program crafted specifically for Idaho 7th-12th grade students.
 This program connects core computer science concepts like logical processing, coding language, and graphics to real-world applications through guided challenges in the Blocksmith VR platform.
 Students can build virtual worlds and games, and are given a challenge theme to guide their project.
 Participants will be able to enter the worlds they design through the use of VR viewing tools.

-Selected educator teams will attend a professional development training on July 24, 2019 in Boise, ID to gain familiarity with the program materials, get 12 lesson plans to effectively instruct 3D coding on the Blocksmith platform, and understanding of how to utilize the Virtual Reality hardware to immerse into student-build worlds or games.
-Educators are highly encouraged to apply as a team with another educator to effectively implement this program.
+Selected educator teams will attend a professional development training on February 21, 2020 in Boise, ID to gain familiarity with the program materials, get an overview of the 12 lesson plans to effectively instruct 3D coding on the Blocksmith platform, and understanding of how to utilize the Virtual Reality hardware to immerse into student-build worlds or games.
+Educators are required to apply as a team of two with another educator at their school to effectively implement this program.

 Educator teams will guide their students through a multi-week virtual design challenge, incorporating a theme discussed at the training.
-Students are encouraged to incorporate industry perspectives in their projects through use of the online Mentorship Portal, interviews with experts, taking on a challenge with a local business, etc. At the end of the multi-week process, students will submit projects for a virtual showcase.
+Students are encouraged to incorporate industry perspectives in their projects through use of the online Mentorship Portal, interviews with experts, taking on a challenge with a local business, etc. At the end of the multi-week process, educators will submit at least one student project for a virtual showcase on October 30, 2020.

-Optional: Educators are also invited to the IVRC's meeting & networking event after the training
+Optional: Educators are also invited to the IVRC's meeting & networking event after the training-venue TBD (highly encouraged)

 Anticipated # of awards: 10

 Current public formal educators teaching 7th-12th grade students

 - Blocksmith VR

 - Applicants must apply as a team of 2 from their school to support the implementation of the program at their school and the secondary educator should maintain a sustainability plan if primary lead were to leave the school.